 18. Wolf Mountain Wind Farm

 The Wolf Mountain wind farm north of Hankinson north of Kidder County, north-central North Dakota is the largest wind power installation in the state and one of the biggest in North America.
-The 252-megawatt turbine generator north of Mandan produces more energy than a double-unit coal plant.

 This wind farm north of Mandan, Bismarck, and Jamestown is one of the largest employers in north-central North Dakota.
 The technology installed north of Bismarck north of Jamestown was developed by Vestas, headquartered in Denmark, which employs nearly 300 people north of Bismarck north of Jamestown.